VinayBhutange/AutoPrioritization/README.md

 # Medical Image Prioritization System

 ![Medical Image Prioritization System Dashboard](IntegrationImages/medical_image_prioritization_system.png)
+Note: This frontend was just used for visualization purposes of the solution, this engine can be integrated with any client/server applications.
 ## Problem Overview
 Radiologists often work through a large queue of imaging studies without initial indication of criticality.
 As a result:
 - Life-threatening conditions may experience reporting delays.